-If you are a sole proprietor or single-member LLC owners, you must file your business tax return along with your personal tax return each year.
-You will be using Schedule C for your small business return and you will add that schedule to your personal 1040.
+If you are self-employed, you must file your business tax return along with your personal tax return each year.
+To do this you must add-on the Schedule C for your small business and include the details on your personal 1040.

 The Schedule C Form

-Part II is a listing of your business expenses.
+- Part II–Expenses: This is a listing of your business expenses.
 Check out this article on business tax deductions from A to Z to make sure you don't miss any.

 How the TCJA Affects Your Schedule C

 The 2017 Tax Cuts and Jobs Act (also knowns as TCJA, or the "Trump Tax Cuts") means some changes in the way you work on your Schedule C and the deductions you can take, beginning with the 2018 tax year.
 There are many limitations and restrictions on these changes, so it's a good idea to discuss them with your tax professional.
 Briefly, these are some of the major changes:

 - You may be eligible for an additional 20% tax deduction, called a Qualified Business Income (QBI) deduction, on your net business income, in addition to other business expense deductions.